MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Abstract

 Classical empirical force fields have dominated biomolecular simulation for over 50 years.
-Although widely used in drug discovery, crystal structure prediction, and biomolecular dynamics, they generally lack the accuracy and transferability required for predictive modelling.
-In this paper, we introduce MACE-OFF23, a transferable force field for organic molecules created using state-of-the-art machine learning technology and first-principles reference data computed with a high level of quantum mechanical theory.
-MACE-OFF23 demonstrates the remarkable capabilities of local, short-range models by accurately predicting a wide variety of gas and condensed phase properties of molecular systems.
+Although widely used in drug discovery, crystal structure prediction, and biomolecular dynamics, they generally lack the accuracy and transferability required for first-principles predictive modeling.
+In this paper, we introduce MACE-OFF, a series of short range transferable force fields for organic molecules created using state-of-the-art machine learning technology and first-principles reference data computed with a high level of quantum mechanical theory.
+MACE-OFF demonstrates the remarkable capabilities of short range models by accurately predicting a wide variety of gas and condensed phase properties of molecular systems.
 It produces accurate, easy-to-converge dihedral torsion scans of unseen molecules, as well as reliable descriptions of molecular crystals and liquids, including quantum nuclear effects.
-We further demonstrate the capabilities of MACE-OFF23 by determining free energy surfaces in explicit solvent, as well as the folding dynamics of peptides.
-Finally, we simulate a fully solvated small protein, observing accurate secondary structure and vibrational spectrum.
-These developments enable first-principles simulations of molecular systems for the broader chemistry community at high accuracy and low computational cost.
+We further demonstrate the capabilities of MACE-OFF by determining free energy surfaces in explicit solvent, as well as the folding dynamics of peptides and nanosecond simulation of a fully solvated protein.
+These developments enable first-principles simulations of molecular systems for the broader chemistry community at high accuracy and relatively low computational cost.